elastic/cloud-on-k8s/config/recipes/beats/README.md

-# Beats Configuration Library
+# Beats Configuration Examples

 This directory contains yaml manifests with example configurations for Beats.
 These manifests are self-contained and work out-of-the-box on any non-secured Kubernetes cluster.
 All of them contain three-node Elasticsearch cluster and single Kibana instance.
 All Beat configurations set up Kibana dashboards if they are available for a given Beat and all required RBAC resources.

 #### Metricbeat for Kubernetes monitoring - `metricbeat_hosts.yaml`

-Deploys Metricbeat as a DaemonSet that monitors the host resource usage (cpu, memory, network, filesystem) and Kubernetes resources (nodes, pods, containers, volumes).
+Deploys Metricbeat as a DaemonSet that monitors the host resource usage (cpu, memory, network, filesystem) and Kubernetes resources (Nodes, Pods, Containers, Volumes).

 #### Filebeat with autodiscover - `filebeat_autodiscover.yaml`

 Deploys Filebeat as DaemonSet with autodiscover feature enabled.
-All pods in all namespace will have logs shipped to a Elasticsearch cluster.
+All pods in all namespaces will have logs shipped to an Elasticsearch cluster.

 #### Filebeat with autodiscover for metadata - `filebeat_autodiscover_by_metadata.yaml`

 Deploys Filebeat as a DaemonSet with autodiscover feature enabled.
-Fullfilling any of the two conditions below will cause a given Pod logs to be shipped to a Elasticsearch cluster:
+Fullfilling any of the two conditions below will cause a given Pod's logs to be shipped to an Elasticsearch cluster:

 - Pod is in `log-namespace` namespace
 - Pod has `log-label: "true"` label